 The CLDB breaks the well-known single point of failure of other Hadoop distributions by replacing the NameNode.
 As such, the CLDB maintains information about the location of data in the cluster.
 Its reliability comes from running on usually three nodes of the cluster, with one serving as the master at any time.

 Metrics are collected only by the CLDB master, as the other CLDB nodes are kept as slaves in read-only mode and thus collect no metrics.

 A rather terse listing of the metrics collected can be found here in the MapR docs.
-The metrics are related the node’s hardware with CPU, memory, and network metrics, as well as MapR-FS specific metrics relating to volumes, containers, and RPC calls.
+The metrics are related the node’s hardware with CPU, memory, and network metrics, as well as MapR XD specific metrics relating to volumes, containers, and RPC calls.
 Lastly, the service also collects cluster-wide, aggregate metrics for CPU, disk space, and memory.

 Of particular interest are the CLDB master’s CPU load.
 In typical clusters of less than 100 nodes, the CLDB node also runs other services.
 As the cluster size increases, the CLDB node may become overworked, and very high CPU utilization may indicate a need to move to a CLDB-only node design, a best practice for very large clusters (link).

 Introduced with the J2SE 5.0 JDK in 2004, JMX is meant for use in enterprise applications to make the system configurable or to get the state of application at any point in time.
 The CLDB service includes a running JMX server with an MBean registered.